-More than half of the employees in a company in Germany want a friendly corporate culture, respectful interaction and a sense of togetherness.
-The so-called hard skills and professional qualifications seem to be losing their significance in a world of ever faster change.
+More than half of the employees in a company in Germany want a congenial corporate culture, respectful interaction with each other and a sense of belonging.
+The so-called hard skills and professional qualifications seem to be losing importance in a world of ever-faster change.

-Whereas in the past only the qualifications acquired so far were relevant in the job interview , today more and more attention is paid to whether the applicant fits in with the corporate culture - and can enrich it with his or her qualities.
+Whereas in the past only the qualifications acquired were relevant in the job interview, today more and more attention is paid to whether the applicant fits in with the corporate culture - and can enrich it with his or her characteristics.

-But what exactly does the term Cultural Fit mean?
-How can the applicants themselves check whether the personal cultural fit fits the company?
+But what exactly does the term "cultural fit" mean?
+How can applicants themselves check whether their personal cultural fit matches the company?
 And how do companies measure the cultural fit?

 Many companies believe that professional knowledge can be acquired, but that personal attitudes and value profiles are difficult to change.
 And so the personal package each candidate brings with them is of greater importance.

 If personality traits and thought patterns suit the company, all parties involved have gained more than if the applicant can only present impeccable certificates.
 Because the hard skills that every applicant can bring along on day X can be outdated in today's fast-moving time in the next few months.
 And so it is more effective to know that the new employee can quickly find himself in new situations and represent the company authentically to the outside world.